venuswku/CoastSnap/README.md

     - If you have a Mac operating system, execute `npm run build-mac` in the terminal.
     - New production files should be saved into a `build` folder.
 2. Deploy through UCSC's server by following [IT's instructions](https://its.ucsc.edu/web/hosting/hosted-pages-tutorial.html).
-    - Connect to the UCSC server with the SFTP software of your choice (e.g. FileZilla, WinSCP):
+    - Connect to the UCSC server with the SFTP software of your choice (e.g. FileZilla, WinSCP).
       - Hostname: sftp.ic.ucsc.edu
-      - Username: UCSC ID (use your UCSC CruzId)
+      - Username: Your UCSC Cruz ID
       - Port Number: 22
-      - Authentication Method: Password (use your blue password)
+      - Authentication Method: Your UCSC Blue Password
     - Open the directory where we'll store the website files: `/afs/cats.ucsc.edu/www/coastsnap/prod/public_html`.
     - Copy website files from this directory's `build` folder into the directory that we recently navigated to.
       - Overwrite previous files if they exist.